Government agencies communicate via .gov.sg websites (e.g. go.gov.sg/open). Trusted websites

 Residential

-The allows you to check your eligibility to sell your flat.
-Upon registering an Intent to Sell, you will be informed of when you may start to grant an grant an Option to Purchase (OTP) to potential buyers.
+The Intent to Sell allows you to check your eligibility to sell your flat.
+Upon registering an Intent to Sell, you will be informed of when you may start to grant an Option to Purchase (OTP) to potential flat buyers, which must be at least 7 days after registering the Intent to Sell.

 Important notes: